photoprism/photoprism/setup/pkg/linux/README.md

 If no explicit *originals*, *import* and/or *assets* path has been configured, a list of [default directory paths](https://github.com/photoprism/photoprism/blob/develop/pkg/fs/dirs.go) will be searched and the first existing directory will be used for the respective path.
 To simplify [updates](#updates), we recommend **not to store** any media, database, or custom config files in the same directory where you installed PhotoPrism, e.g. `/opt/photoprism`, and to use a different base directory for them instead, for example `/photoprism`, `/var/lib/photoprism`, or a path relative to each user's home directory.

-Please keep in mind that any changes to the config options, either [through the UI](https://docs.photoprism.app/user-guide/settings/advanced/), [config files](https://docs.photoprism.app/getting-started/config-files/), or by [setting environment variables](https://docs.photoprism.app/getting-started/config-options/), require a restart to take effect.
+Note that all configuration changes, either [via UI](https://docs.photoprism.app/user-guide/settings/advanced/), [config files](https://docs.photoprism.app/getting-started/config-files/) or by [setting environment variables](https://docs.photoprism.app/getting-started/config-options/), **require a restart** to take effect.

 ### `defaults.yml`